Sam Smith – In the Lonely Hour

 Smith is quoted: “This album is supposed to be the soundtrack to those quiet moments in life.”
 It’s certainly not a party album, but it’s emotive and relatable.
 It’s sincere, it’s human, with well-told stories of heartbreak, laced with modern poetic skill.
 The record could be more varied in style and theme but doesn’t fail to impress.

-In the Lonely Hour was released on 26th May, for further information or to order the album visit here.
+In the Lonely Hour was released on 26th May.
+For further information or to order the album visit Sam Smith’s website here.

 Watch the official video for Stay With Me here: